tieandrews/fortunato-wheels-engine/README.md

 ### Downloading & Preprocessing Data

 There are two primary data sources, one is the Fortunato Wheels database hosted in a MongoDB instance on Azure.
-The other is the open source dataset of carguru.com ads.
+The other is the open source dataset of carguru.com ads originally used from Kaggle [here](https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset).

 1. Fortunato Wheels Database
     1. Get the connection string from the project owner.